jr-k/snips-nlu-rebirth/README.md

 > You can build from source or download and install pre-built binaries I built.
 These binaries are for armhf architectures like raspberrypi and are working for python3.7.
 Don't follow steps 1 and 2 if you want to build snips-nlu yourself.

-1. Download all wheels available here: [Prebuilt wheels README.md](wheels/README.md)
+1. Download all wheels by running following commands (MD5 and SHA256 checksums: [Prebuilt wheels README.md](wheels/README.md))

   `wget --content-disposition https://github.com/jr-k/snips-nlu-rebirth/blob/master/wheels/scikit_learn-0.22.1-cp37-cp37m-linux_armv7l.whl?raw=true`